Hiwegi Formation: Geology and Stratigraphy

 The Hiwegi Formation is part of the larger Rusinga Group.
 During the Miocene the sediments now forming Rusinga Island were deposited on the flanks of the Kisingiri Volcano, which had formed in the early Miocene.
-Two hypothesis have formed around the volcano's influence on the sediments.
+Two hypotheses seek to explain the volcano's influence on the sediments.
 Drake et al. hypothesize that the Hiwegi Formation, alongside the Kiahera and Rusinga Agglomerate were deposited during early eruptions of the Kisingiri Volcano, prior to a period of silence during which the Kulu Formation was deposited and a second period of eruptions later.
-Bestland et al (1995) meanwhile suggest that the Kisingiri Volcano experienced up to three periods of activity, with the strata of the Hiwegi Formation being deposited in the second and third period of volcanic activity.
+Bestland et al. (1995) meanwhile suggest that the Kisingiri Volcano experienced up to three periods of activity, with the strata of the Hiwegi Formation being deposited in the second and third period of volcanic activity.
 The formation generally underlies the younger Kulu Formation and overlies the Rusinga Agglomerate.
 However at Waregi Hills, in the east of the island, the formation overlies the Ombonya Beds which are found nowhere else on Rusinga.
 The sediments in this region are overlain by the Kiangata Agglomerate and the Lunene Lavas.

 The formation is divided into four members.